paramoNNNN/asiatech-traffic/README.md

 ```
 source ~/.bashrc
 ```
-* when you enter GetTraffic into terminal script will run
+* enter GetTraffic command to run the script